-2020 Diaries: What It's Like To Get Out The Vote When You Can't Leave Your House
+A Week In The Life Of A Voter-Engagement Strategist In D.C.

 Day 3: Wednesday, March 18, 2020

-8:30 am -- Woke up with a terrible headache this morning.
+8:30 a.m. — Wake up with a terrible headache.
 I drink a bunch of water, but my whole body feels heavy.
 I’m so overwhelmed by the news and am feeling like I’m not doing enough to make things better.

 Advertisement

-6:30pm -- My fiance is sick of being in the house and says I need to get some air.
+6:30 p.m. — My fiancé is sick of being in the house and says we need to get some air.
 We grab our tennis rackets, a can of new balls, and end up playing a game of not-tennis in our front yard.
 It’s fun and nice to be outside, but I’m relieved there’s a gate between us and the many people out for a walk. #SixFeetAway

-8:00 pm -- We have leftovers, turn on the TV, and hang out.
-I scroll through my phone returning emails for a half hour or so then decide I’ve had enough of today.
+8 p.m. — We eat leftovers, turn on the TV, and hang out.
+I scroll through my phone returning emails for a half hour or so, and then decide I’ve had enough of today.

 Day 4: Thursday, March 19, 2020

-8:15am -- Woke up and did a 7 minute workout with my fiance.
-We are definitely going to need to do more than this to stay strong and healthy -- we’ve probably only taken 1000 steps all week :(
+8:15 a.m. — Wake up and do a seven-minute workout with my fiancé.
+We are definitely going to need to do more than this to stay strong and healthy — we’ve probably only taken 1,000 steps all week. :(

-9 am -- Drank a giant mug of Yogi tea while reading through morning clips.
+9 a.m. — Drink a giant mug of Yogi tea while reading through morning clips.
 Feeling a little less foggy today and relieved so many states are taking the pandemic seriously.
-Whole cities are going to lock down and I’m not seeing many cars or people on the street.
+Whole cities are going to lock down, and I’m not seeing many cars or people on the street.
 Maybe we can flatten the curve.

-10:15am -- Someone has texted me a link to the Marriott CEO’s post about Coronavirus.
-It’s a direct message to his team about the difficulty the company will face during this time.
-It’s powerful and I well up a little.
+10:15 a.m. — Someone has texted me a link to the Marriott CEO’s post about coronavirus.
+It’s a message to his team about the difficulty the company will face during this time.
+It’s powerful, and I well up a little.
 It’s a great reminder just how powerful companies can be when they use their platforms to communicate important messages to consumers and employees.
 We’re going to need companies to do this in the run-up to the November election, to make sure people not only have access to important information, but know how much their vote matters.

-Advertisement

-3:00pm -- First conference call in the time of #COVID19 that isn’t a video.
+3 p.m. — First conference call in the time of COVID-19 that isn’t a video.
 I take advantage of the moment and decide to make banana bread.
 This recipe is quick and easy to do while I listen to the call.
 And, it’s making the whole house smell yummy.

+Advertisement

-4:15pm -- Back on a video call, talking to the team that runs 866-OUR-VOTE, a hotline that voters can call or text to ask questions about voting or report issues they’re having.
-With COVID19 changing elections, this hotline is getting A LOT of questions.
-We’re going to help them update their website and help them scale up their operations to meet current demand.
+4:15 p.m. — Back on a video call, talking to the team that runs 866-OUR-VOTE, a hotline that voters can call or text to ask questions about voting or report issues they’re having.
+With COVID-19 changing elections, this hotline is getting A LOT of questions.
+We’re going to help them update their website and scale up their operations to meet current demand.

-4:25pm -- Video call is interrupted when I see a small mouse run out from under the stove.
-It looked at me when I screamed and disappeared back under the stove.
-The people on the call look concerned -- I was not on mute.
+4:25 p.m. — Video call is interrupted when I see a small mouse run out from under the stove.
+It looks at me when I scream and disappears back under the stove.
+The people on the call look concerned — I am not on mute.

-5:30pm -- Staff check-in time today is dedicated to the mouse.
-Some want to discuss a “mouse mitigation strategy,” others (me) want to talk about potential names for the mouse.
+5:30 p.m. — Staff check-in time today is dedicated to the mouse.
+Some want to discuss a “mouse-mitigation strategy,” others (me) want to talk about potential names for the mouse.
 I can’t go out to buy a trap, so I order one on Amazon and we go back to brainstorming mouse names.
 Mice Pence, Chuck E. Schumer, Treasury Sec.
 Cheese Mnuchin, and Gov. Andrew Coumouse are strong contenders, but we ultimately settle on Squeaker Pelosi.

 Advertisement

-8:15pm -- I’m tired and don’t want to do it, but my fiance has organized a Zoom game night with 8 of our friends.
+8:15 p.m. — I’m tired and don’t want to do it, but my fiancé has organized a Zoom game night with eight of our friends.
 Once we get on the call, I’m immediately glad we did this.
-Everyone is going through the same thing -- adjusting to working from home, feeling super nervous for their loved ones, frustrated their parents aren’t staying home.
+Everyone is going through the same thing: adjusting to working from home, feeling super-nervous for their loved ones, and being frustrated that their parents aren’t staying home.

-10:20 pm -- I got ready for bed and started scrolling through Facebook (I have got to stop doing this) when I see that my first group of friends has posted about losing someone they love to coronavirus.
+10:20 p.m. — I get ready for bed and start scrolling through Facebook (I have got to stop doing this) when I see that my first group of friends has posted about losing someone they love to coronavirus.
 My heart is broken for my friend, and his friend’s family.
 This feels like the beginning of a lot of bad news.

-11:00pm -- I can’t sleep so I download the Calm app.
+11 p.m. — I can’t sleep, so I download the Calm app.
 It has a lot of great meditations for anxiety, although I realize I am taking deep breaths to both calm down and make sure I’m not dying of this virus.

-11:30pm -- I send my family a group text, scheduling a Zoom call with them for Friday night.
-We’ll have to teach my parents how to download Zoom, but seeing everyone’s face tonight made me feel better and reminded me that we have to stay connected to the people we love to get through this time.
-I am so fortunate to be able to work from home and curl up with my fiance every night.
+11:30 p.m. — I send my family a group text, scheduling a Zoom call with them for Friday night.
+We’ll have to teach my parents how to download Zoom, but seeing everyone’s face tonight makes me feel better and reminds me that we have to stay connected to the people we love to get through this time.
+I am so fortunate to be able to work from home and curl up with my fiancé every night.
 These little things I used to take for granted matter a lot.

 Advertisement